NixOS/rfcs/rfcs/0137-nix-language-version.md

 ## Language versioning

-1. The language version is a natural number.
+1. The language version consists of two integers, denoting a major and a minor component.

    <details><summary>Arguments</summary>

-   - (+) Formally decouples the Nix language version from the Nix version
+   - (+) Can distinguish additions from breaking changes
-     - (+) The Nix language is supposed to change much less often than the rest of Nix
-     - (-) There are two version numbers to keep track of
+       - (-) This may not be needed for our use case, since any addition to an expression will break for older evaluators even if the major version matches
+       - (+) Weaker forms of this are already in use:

+         - `builtins.foo ? workaround`
+         - `builtins.langVersion < 6`
+         - `builtins.nixVersion`

+         An explicit version declaration would would make obvious to readers what to expect and allow for better error messages.

+   - (+) Simplifies evaluator implementation: pure additions can be guarded by the minor version cleanly within a major version's evaluator code
+   - (-) Requires more characters to account for the added expressiveness
+       - This may be relevant depending on where it has to be encoded
+   - (+) Follows well-known convention of [Semantic Versioning](https://semver.org/)
-     - (-) Makes more evident that the Nix language is a distinct architectural component of the Nix ecosystem
+   - (-) May be confused with the version number of the Nix release
-   - (+) It's currently handled that way, no change needed apart from documentation
-        - See [`builtins.langVersion`] (currently undocumented)
-   - (+) Simple and unambiguous
-   - (+) Concise, even in the long term, since the language is supposed to change very rarely

    [`builtins.langVersion`]: https://github.com/NixOS/nix/blob/26c7602c390f8c511f326785b570918b2f468892/src/libexpr/primops.cc#L3952-L3957